genesiscommunitysuccess/docs/docs/03_server-modules/07_consolidator/06_testing.md

 }
 ```

-Before we write test add the below method and variable to test class
+Before we write test, add the below method and variable to test class:

 ```kotlin
 private var lastTradeId = 0